 The basis of VIAF’s ethos is educational and cultural, and it also focuses on inclusivity.
 Our Festival has been the first one the islands to offer a wide range of master classes given by foreign and local experts in the field.
 This is of extreme benefit to our students who, given the insularity of Gozo, do not have the exposure and opportunity that students in bigger countries would naturally have.
 Last year we launched an extremely successful project, namely, a workshop with immigrants, focusing on the power of art to transcend boundaries of race, colour, and religion.
 This will once again be happening this year, together with a two-day workshop for children with special needs.

 All this musical and artistic bonanza would hardly be possible without the close collaboration of a hard-working committee – Fr George Frendo as the new Artistic Director, Maria Frendo as Secretary, and Dennis Xuereb as financial adviser and controller, together with a host of young and energetic helpers in the logistics department.
-Having been both privileged and honoured to work under the guidance of Joseph Vella, an inspired and inspiring polymath, the committee looks forward to carrying on Joseph Vella’s work in the field of music and the arts in general, to further dream big, and to consolidate the work carried out in the past twenty-one years of VIAF’s existence.
+Having been both privileged and honoured to work under the guidance of Joseph Vella, an inspired and inspiring polymath, the committee looks forward to carrying on Joseph Vella’s work in the field of music and the arts in general, to further dream big, and to consolidate the work carried out in the past twenty-two years of VIAF’s existence.

 Victoria International Arts Festival was the brain child of Mro Joseph Vella together with the resident choir at St George’s Basilica.
 The choir was formally set up by, Rev Dr Joseph Farrugia, Archpriest at the Basilica (1998 – 2007).
 Nevertheless, it knows its roots to a much earlier and very deeply established tradition of sacred music performed at the principal parish church of Gozo.
 The main objective of the choir has been the cultivation and promotion of sacred music within the liturgical context, with particular emphasis on sacred polyphony.
 In this regard, the choir has established for itself a sound reputation as leading interpreter of polyphonic music of both the classic and the contemporary idioms.
 The choir is also the first Maltese choir to perform as an all-female choir (SSAA).
 In a wider context, the choir’s objective is the dissemination of high culture, which is admirably achieved through the Victoria International Arts Festival apart from its strong participation and collaboration in opera productions staged at the Teatru Astra every October.
 The director of the Choir is Rev George Joseph Frendo, who is also the Assistant Director of the Victoria International Arts Festival.